dboxx/containers/iftop/README.md

+# iftop
-# iftop - display bandwidth usage on an interface by host
+Display bandwidth usage on an interface by host

 ```
 docker run --net=host --pid=host --privileged --rm -it dboxx/iftop